 We’re generally not open to reprints and will not accept anything that is still available online or in print, regardless of time of publication.
-If you feel your piece is particularly relevant and is not available anymore, please get in touch.
+If you feel your piece is particularly relevant and is not available anymore, we’ll be happy to take a look.

-For the non-fiction part of the magazine, we tend to only work through commissions but we'll consider submissions (or pitches) if you have written or can write something that fits the theme.
+For the non-fiction part of the magazine, we tend to only work through commissions but we'll consider submissions (or pitches via email) if you have written or can write something that fits the theme.

 Although we are a small and independent outfit, we strive to pay every contributor fairly.
 We commit to a standard pro market rate of 4 to 5p (~6¢) per word.
 The final fee will be decided together with the author.

 Payments will be made a maximum of one month after acceptance of the final edit, by bank transfer or Paypal.
 We will also send you a copy of the issue in which your piece appears.

 If we accept your story for the magazine, we will ask for an exclusive worldwide licence in print and digital for a minimum of one year after publication.
 Exceptions can be granted on request for acceptance into "best of the year" type anthologies.

 If you have any questions, you can get in touch at firstname.lastname@example.org